US braces for dangerous blast of cold, wind and snow

 “I would not be surprised if there are lots of delays due to wind and also a lot of delays due to the snow,” said Bob Oravec, lead forecaster for the National Weather Service in College Park, Maryland.

 Flights nationwide were generally on schedule by midday Tuesday, but not in Seattle.
-A combination of snow, rain and low visibility caused nearly 200 flight cancellations at Seattle-Tacoma International Airport Tuesday morning.
-Greyhound cancelled bus service between Seattle and Spokane, Washington, due to winter weather.
+A combination of snow, rain and low visibility caused nearly 200 flight cancellations at Seattle-Tacoma International Airport on Tuesday morning.
+Greyhound canceled bus service between Seattle and Spokane, Washington, due to winter weather.

 In Oregon, one person died Tuesday after a semi-truck collided with an SUV.
 Police said a thin layer of ice on the highway may have been a contributing factor.